The Natural Wine Tasting Set

 No category of wine sparks debate like that of natural wine.
 Love it, hate it, or simply just don’t understand it, this hands-off style of winemaking is becoming more and more popular amongst consumers and industry folk alike.

 Box Includes: 2 bottles of wine from Domaine Rougeot, our ‘gaux-to natural wine producer.

 1. 2018 Domaine Rougeot Bourgogne Aligote ‘Les Plumes’ Sans Sulfite Ajouté

 2. 2019 Domaine Rougeot Bourgogne Passetoutgrain ‘Les Verchèrres’ Sans Sulfite Ajouté

-Out of stock: "2021 Domaine Rougeot Père et Fils Bourgogne Passetoutgrain ‘Sans Sulfite’", "2018 Domaine Rougeot Père et Fils Bourgogne Aligote ‘Les Plumes’ Sans Sulfite" doesn't have sufficient quantity in stock.
+Out of stock: "2021 Domaine Rougeot Père et Fils Bourgogne Passetoutgrain 'Sans Sulfite'", "2018 Domaine Rougeot Père et Fils Bourgogne Aligote ‘Les Plumes’ Sans Sulfite" do not have sufficient quantity in stock.

 Domaine Rougeot has been quietly making impeccable and compelling burgundy since the 1970s.
 The modern-day stone cellar was originally constructed in the 18th century for the Hospices de Beaune and was purchased by Pierre’s great grandfather nearly a century later.
 The Domaine was founded in the Meursault village center and the family has 12.5 hectares total, 10.5 of which are in Meursault proper.
 As of 2010, Pierre-Henri is the eighth generation of Rougeots to be winemakers there.